 If you’re looking to take yourself, your friends, or your family on a river trip before the season ends you’re in luck!
-But you’ll have to come quickly because Idaho River Adventures only has 10 seats available for a trip on August 15, and 8 seats available on August 23.
+But you’ll have to come quickly because Idaho River Adventures only has 6 seats available for a trip on August 23rd, and 6 seats available for a trip on September 9th.

 5 Reasons To Go Late Season Whitewater Rafting

 - Slower Pace